NASA-SW-VnV/fret/fret-electron/docs/_media/exports/realizabilityManual.md

   * Change Settings.
 Click to change the following settings:
     * Engine: Choose between the four available configurations (see "Dependencies" section).
     * Timeout (seconds): Set a timeout value for the analysis.
 The default value is 900 seconds.
     * Retain Analysis Files (for debugging purposes): Enable this option to retain intermediate input files for JKind and Kind 2.
+Files are saved under `Documents/fret-analysis`.
 * "Help" button.
 Use this button to display this documentation.

 &nbsp;&nbsp;&nbsp;&nbsp;